I thought it might be helpful for people following my guide for installing macOS Catalina on Proxmox if I described my setup and how I’m using macOS.

 Guest file storage

-The macOS VM’s primary storage is the passthrough Samsung 950 Pro 512GB NVMe SSD, which can be installed onto and used in Mojave with no issues.
+The macOS VM’s primary storage is the passthrough Samsung 950 Pro 512GB NVMe SSD, which can be installed onto and used in Catalina with no issues.
 TRIM is supported and enabled automatically.

 My configure command ended up being:

 ./configure --with-init-style=debian-systemd --without-libevent --without-tdb --with-cracklib --enable-krbV-uam --with-pam-confdir=/etc/pam.d --with-dbus-daemon=/usr/bin/dbus-daemon --with-dbus-sysconf-dir=/etc/dbus-1/system.d --with-tracker-pkgconfig-version=1.0